-My name is Tracy and I am a professional and qualified counsellor, here to listen and providing you with a supportive, confidential and safe environment to talk.
+My name is Tracy and I am a professional and qualified counsellor.
+I'm here to listen and provide you with a supportive, confidential and safe environment to talk.

 How counselling can help you

-By providing a safe, confidential space to talk open and honestly, counselling can help you understand yourself and the setbacks you have faced.
+By providing a safe, confidential space to talk openly and honestly, counselling can help you understand yourself and the setbacks you have faced.